How does Kumon work? What's the secret?

 The Instructor and the worksheets

-Kumon Instructors’ careful observation of every student and their expertise in the setting of the worksheets at each student’s ‘just right’ level ensures that children can complete calculations in their own head with speed and accuracy.
-The Kumon worksheet-based study programmes have developed and evolved over the course of 60 years, working with and learning from students of all abilities, and every Instructor uses them to develop all aspects of each child’s study skills.
+Kumon Instructors’ careful observation of their students and their expertise in the setting of the worksheets at each student’s ‘just right’ level ensures that children can complete calculations in their own head with speed and accuracy.
+The Kumon worksheet-based study programmes have developed and evolved over the course of almost 70 years, working with and learning from students of all abilities, and each Instructor uses them to develop all aspects of each child’s study skills.

 All ages and abilities